 By dinner time we’ve developed a camaraderie among new friends, a love of Tasmanian wine (especially the 42 Degrees South Pinot Noir) and an expectation that our two guides can cook up a storm.

-Day 3 – Howell’s Point
+Day 3 – Painted Cliffs

 The third day begins with easy walking in the morning, along an access road mostly.

 We learn which is wombat poo and which is the excrement of the Tasmanian devil, things a walker on the Maria Island walk really should know.